thesherifff/Battleships-INC/README.md

 The project has been manually tested using the following methods:

--Entered incorrect inputs to ensure warning messages were being returned correctly.
+- Entered incorrect inputs to ensure warning messages were being returned correctly.
--As the project was being coded, New lines of code were tested through the terminal each time to make sure the *functions functioned correctly.
+- As the project was being coded, New lines of code were tested through the terminal each time to make sure the *functions functioned correctly.
--Used Heroku to test the game.
+- Used Heroku to test the game.
--Validated using the following testing method
+- Validated using the following testing method
 PEP8 I tested the code through PEP8's validator.
 As you can see below, there are no errors.